 Conserving Verreaux's Eagles

-In 2015 the Verreaux’s Eagle Aquila verreauxii conservation status was changed from Least Concern to Vulnerable in southern Africa due to decreases in range and abundance recorded by the South African Bird Atlas Project.
+In 2015 the conservation status of Verreaux’s Eagle Aquila verreauxii in southern Africa was changed from Least Concern to Vulnerable due to decreases in range and abundance recorded by the South African Bird Atlas Project.
 Our project on this species initially focused on investigating the potential impacts of land use change and habitat loss in the Western Cape.
 Generally regarded as a highly specialised raptor, habitat transformation was predicted to reduce availability of its preferred prey species, the Rock Hyrax Procavia capensis, resulting in reduced breeding productivity or increased foraging effort.
-Contrary to this prediction, our research in the Cederberg and Sandveld regions of the Western Cape found that Verreaux’s Eagles were able to diversify their diet in agriculturally developed areas and found that their breeding productivity did not appear to be negatively affected by the levels of agricultural transformation currently experienced in the Sandveld region.
-A more recent and national threat is the development of wind farms, and efforts have now shifted toward modelling the potential impacts of wind developments on this species.
+Contrary to this prediction, we found that Verreaux’s Eagles had more diverse diets in agriculturally developed areas and that breeding productivity was not affected by the levels of agricultural transformation currently experienced in the Sandveld region.
+A more recent and national threat is the development of wind turbine farms, and efforts have now shifted toward modelling the potential impacts of wind energy developments on this species.

 Activities in 2019